Who made breakfast?

 Supporting documents: The needs of animals (Word, 200KB)

-- Show a selection of animal photographs taken from the Gallery.
+- Show a selection of animal photographs.
 It is suggested that these be a mixture of pets, farm animals and wild animals.

 - Ask pupils to sort them into piles according to whether they think they could be kept as pets or not.